Shibuya is Tokyo’s youth mecca, never short of shopping complexes, bars, art, music and — luckily for us — things to do.

 There are a lot of cool styles to find in Shibuya. | Photo by Alex Ziminski

-When in Shibuya, do as the locals do and shop, shop, shop.
-Places like Mega Don Quijote (which, by the way, is excellent for souvenirs) are just too hard to resist.
-Also good for souvenir hunting are the emporiums of miscellanea Tokyu Hands and Loft.
+Shibuya is home to several flagship stores, including the Nintendo Store.
+Despite always being busy, the Mega Don Quijote (which, by the way, is excellent for souvenirs) is just too hard to resist.
+Also good for souvenir-hunting are the emporiums of miscellanea Tokyu Hands and Loft.
 They sell all kinds of stationery, fun kitchen gadgets, and beauty supplies.

 The most famous shopping destination in all of Shibuya is Shibuya 109.
 For decades, Tokyo teens (and their suburban counterparts) have flocked to this beacon of trendy, fast fashion.

-Then there are the malls, like Shibuya Scramble Square, the aforementioned Tokyu Plaza, and Hikarie.
+For higher-end and designer fashion, head to one of the department stores like Shibuya Parco, Shibuya Scramble Square, Tokyu Plaza, or Hikarie.
 These are part of Shibuya’s redevelopment and have neat design and architecture.
 Shibuya Modi’s overgrown entrance and the local Disney Store are also unique sights.

 Watch it speed on by. | Photo by Aimee Gardner